 Fitchburg Anti-Violence Education (FAVE) is a campus-wide effort to prevent interpersonal and relationship violence, and sexual assault, at Fitchburg State and to support those affected by violence.
 Like many other colleges and universities, Fitchburg State has been affected by these phenomena.
 We have chosen as a community to stand up and act.

-FAVE is directed by Fitchburg State professor Jannette McMenamy Ph.D.
-Erin Travia M.A., LMHC of Fitchburg State’s Counseling Services, is FAVE’s Assistant Director.
+FAVE is directed by Fitchburg State professor Jannette McMenamy Ph.D. and Erin Travia M.A., LMHC of Fitchburg State’s Counseling Services.
+The program is coordinated by Brenda Coleman.
 FAVE collaborates with the YWCA of Central Massachusetts/Battered Women’s Resources to meet our training needs and to link survivors with community based resources.

 The project is supported by a grant awarded to Fitchburg State University by the U.S. Department of Justice Office on Violence Against Women, through the Grants to Reduce Sexual Assault, Domestic Violence, Dating Violence, and Stalking on Campus Program.

 A key component of FAVE is mandatory educational programming for incoming first-year and transfer students about issues of interpersonal and relationship violence and sexual assault.

 Visitors to this site are encouraged to review FAVE’s mission and core values, descriptions of our educational programs.
 For faculty and staff, we have included a resource sheet that may help you in your efforts to assist students.
 We also invite you to read President Antonucci’s proclamation declaring zero tolerance for violence which was featured at FAVE’s inaugural event in spring, 2011.